Are you a partner or spouse of a person with

 There is a lot to consider when raising a child with diabetes.
 On top of all the "normal" stuff that goes into preparing a young person to be an independent, productive member of society, you have this extra(-large) task of handing over the care and responsibility of a serious disease to someone who doesn't always want it or seems to drop the ball a lot.
-Someone has to pick this freaking ball up, but who will that be?
+Someone has to pick this lancet-shaped ball up, but who will that be?
 Who should it be?
-How should they pick it up (without getting yelled at)?
+How should they pick it up (without getting yelled at or poked)?
 When does that need to happen?

-The key to a successful team approach in handling diabetes and what you'll learn at this workshop is practical, effective methods of communication that will make this transition of the important responsibilities associated with diabetes a less stressful and more rewarding process.
+The key to a successful team approach in handling diabetes and what you'll learn at this workshop for parents of kids ages 7-17 is practical, effective methods of communication that will make this transition of the important responsibilities, particularly those associated with diabetes, a less stressful and more rewarding process.

 You’ll gain the skills to:

-- Help your child cope with the highs and lows of life with diabetes, including blood sugar mood swings
+- Help your child cope with the highs and lows of life, diabetes and otherwise

-- Manage your own feelings about your child’s diabetes
+- Manage your own feelings and address those around your child’s diabetes

 - Set boundaries without hurting, alienating or feeling guilty